mozilla/release-services/src/releng_docs/develop/flask-project.rst

 - Extention needs to implement ``init_app`` method which accepts one argument ``app`` (flask application object).
-The ``init_app`` method must return an extention object, which can be then accessed in any backend application via ``app.<extension_name>``.
+The ``init_app`` method must return an extension object, which can be then accessed in any backend application via ``app.<extension_name>``.

-  Example for cache extention:
+  Example for cache extension:

   .. code-block:: python